docker-library/docs/openjdk/README-short.txt

-"Vanilla" builds of OpenJDK (an open-source implementation of the Java Platform, Standard Edition)
+Pre-release / non-production builds of OpenJDK